jakubfi/ictester/doc/protocol.md

 #### 4164 and 41256 DRAM memory test

-`TEST_DRAM_41` (2) is designed to test 4164 and 41256 DRAM memory chips.
+`TEST_DRAM` (2) is designed to test 4164 and 41256 DRAM memory chips.
 There are three tests available, all using MARCH C- algorithm:

 * read-modify-write - test is done using read-modify-write memory access,
 * read+write - test is done using separate "read" and "write" operations,